mcastling/mcastling.github.io/dali-introduction.md

 multithreaded to improve performance and scalability.

 ## DALi features
- + Maintains a hiearchical 3D scene graph consisting of parent and child nodes
+ + Maintains a hierarchical 3D scene graph consisting of parent and child nodes
- + Creates Images & Text
+ + Creates images & Text
  + Creates shaders using GLSL, each View has its own default shader
  + Provides multiple cameras and render targets
  + Provides Layers to aid in 2D UI layout
  + Automatic background loading of resources ( images / text / meshes )
- + Easy to use Animation framework using 3D Math, animations run in a separate thread to the UI thread.
+ + Easy to use Animation framework using 3D Math.
  + Provides keyboard / touch / mouse handling